 Plug in your own numbers, but if your age is 40 years or less, then you still have at least 25 years before retirement at 65 (when you will certainly be needing a source of income).
 Today is the latest time to be considering that.
 And the investment can also continue earning during 30 years of retirement withdrawals too.
 The years will be your largest growth multiplier, so wake up, and get with it, now (the term Buy Low means when the market is currently very low to making buying right now be the very best and most profitable time, very wise).
 I've just shown how $10K now can grow to $1 million in 40 years, so don't foolishly waste the years.
 (25 years may need about $60K initially.)
 Good stocks always recover from bad times.

-The market goes up and down a little every day.
+The market goes up and down a little every day, maybe ± 1 or 2%.
 It can make you crazy to watch it every day.
 But don't sweat the small stuff, it will be different tomorrow.
 But do understand that it is very normal to go up and down every day.
-Another page shows six years of this daily S&P 500 activity highlighting the peaks and valleys.
+Another page shows seven years of this daily S&P 500 activity highlighting the peaks and valleys.

-There are some bad times, and some people are scared off and will cash in and get out of the bad market, which is too late, because that simply locks in their losses and makes it permanent, not recoverable.
+Bad times happen now and then, and then some people are scared off and will cash in to get out of the bad market, which is too late, because that simply locks in their losses and makes the loss permanent, not recoverable.
 Others grit their teeth and bear it, and hang on and wait for the recovery, and then continue on happily earning more money in the future good times.
 I recommend this latter course.
-It happens now and then, and waiting it out is no fun, but it pays off.
+It happens now and then, and waiting it out is certainly no fun, but it pays off.
 The alternative is accepting the loss and making it real.
-But the world continues on, it does not end, and the market always recovers.
+But the world continues on, it does not end, and good stocks always recover.

 See What To Do when the market goes down ( Google, Panic selling is about the worst thing to do).

 A Brief History of U.S. Bear Markets provides a very clear and informative view and details of our bear market history, that you ought to see (the orange and blue chart titled Bear Markets and Recoveries).
-That one does not show the good times, but for that, also see its second green graph just below it (click it to enlarge it slightly).
-Certainly you should realize that crashes do happen now and then, but also, that they do recover.
+That one does not show the good times, but for that, also see its second graph just below it, the blue is the recovery and good times (click it to enlarge it slightly).
+Certainly you should realize that crashes do happen now and then, but also, that they do always recover.
 A Bear Market is defined by at least a 20% decline, which can seem mighty uncomfortable at the time.
-The worst ones have hit -50%.
+The worst ones have hit -50% with some stocks even down more.
 After it happens, many investors panic and sell their investment then, which just makes their loss permanent and very real, no recovery possible.
-But instead sit tight and hang in there, and it will eventually recover into happy times again with continued gains.
+But instead sit tight and hang in there, which is very uncomfortable, but it will eventually recover into happy times again with continued gains.
 Most years are good, and the long term gains are hard to ignore.
 Politics and taxes do need watching, and bad times do happen every once in a while, but then recovery also happens too.

 The TV market news always has experts predictions, which regardless if in good or bad times are always with half saying the market is going to crash, and half saying dramatic gains are just ahead.
 Don't take it too seriously, they all talk like they know, but you do need to realize that NO ONE knows what the market will do next.
 And certainly not WHEN it will do it.
+They will have their reasons, but no one knows what will happen.
 Someone will eventually happen to have been right, but there's no telling now who that will be.
-Bad times do happen now and then, but the market is good much more often than not.
-Sill, good advice is to invest in a few different ways (diversification), hoping one way will be best.
+Bad times do happen now and then, but the market is good much more often than not, so long term has been a really good bet.
+Sill, good advice is to invest in a few different ways (diversification, different stocks in different industries), hoping one way will be best, and that only a couple will be bad.

-In contrast, the 2020 pandemic crash, -34% was tough on the economy and market, but that cause was not economic or political, and the market recovered in 5 months to another all time record high.
-And 2021 ended up 28.9% more.
-There were other smaller dips, but the 1970s were a poor market and the 2000s were worse (two crashes), all down near 50%.
-The recovery from 2008 took the longest in modern history (until 2012), and the entire 2000s decade was down 9.4% (a "lost decade").
+The 2020 pandemic crash, -34% was tough on the economy and the market, but that pandemic cause was not a usual thing, and the market recovered in 5 months to another all time record high.
+And the following 2021 ended up 28.9% more.
+There were earlier bad dips too, but the 1970s were a poor market and the 2000s were worse (two crashes), all down near 50%.
+The recovery from 2008 took the longest in modern history (until 2012, politics did not help), and the entire 2000s decade was down 9.4% (a "lost decade").
 So 2000 was the worst year to start the fund in the last 50 years of history.
-The price of the actual S&P 500 was under 1000 in 1997, again in 2002, and again in 2008, but even so, reached 4700 in 2021.
-That is just the index price (less dividends), but the compounded gains have been exponential in the many years of gains.
+The Arabs 9-11-2001 attack on the World Trade Center buildings did not help the market recovery, the market closed a few days.
+The price of the actual S&P 500 was under 1000 in 1997, again in 2002, and again in 2008, but even so, reached 4700 in 2021 (4.8x, up 380% from the bottom).
+That is just the S&P 500 Index price (less dividends), but the compounded gains have been exponential in the many years of gains.
 Investing for long term is the way to bet.
+If interested, there is a chart of 10 years of the annual earnings of 150 tickers at Market Performance, and sorting on a year like 2020 (Covid Pandemic, 5 months) or 2022 (political policies, couple of years) shows a lot of how it can go.
+But it shows the year end gain instead of the bottom point.

 The 2001 and 2008 dips had bottoms at -50%, and the entire 2000-2009 decade lost 9.5%.
 It was bad, but it fully recovered by 2013.
 The 2020 pandemic dip was deep (-34%) but relatively short duration.

-And the few worst past ones have reached 50% down.
+The few worst past ones have reached 50% down.
 It happens, and then it recovers, always has.
 The 2020 pandemic dropped the market 34% in March, quite bad but short.
 It fully recovered 100% quickly by August, and then the year ended up at a new record high with 18% annual gain despite the lost months.
 In the following March the S&P had achieved a 76% gain (a year after the low).
 Recovery of bad economic situations can take a couple of years though, until the economy is corrected.
 1974, 2001 and 2008 crashes were spectacularly bad, and each took a few years to recover.
-But they do recover, always has.
+But the market does recover, it always has.

 It seems a natural instinct to want to sell when the stocks drop so low.
 But it is already down, and selling then will simply lock in the loss to make it be real and permanent, because it will miss out on the coming recovery.
 But if not in a hurry, waiting instead will correct it.
 We may not know what the market will do tomorrow, but we do have good expectations of it returning even higher pretty soon (maybe in a few months, maybe in a year or so, but speaking of record highs again).
 Market crashes have of course always recovered before.
 Yes, it will be a dismal and spooky time, especially if you've never seen it before, but it has happened many times.
 Nevertheless, the market recovers and still makes good gains overall.
 The world never ended before. 😊